 - Appoint Boards and Committees for such purposes as it may deem necessary from time to time.

-- Pay administration expenses out of Federation funds to any Officer or member in recognition of services rendered to the Federation, such sums to be decided in the absence of those involved
+- Pay unvouched administration expenses out of Federation funds to any Officer or member in recognition of services rendered to the Federation, such sums to be decided in the absence of those involved.

-21. (a) An Association, applying for affiliation shall be a group of not less than ten persons.
+- An Association, applying for affiliation shall be a group of not less than fifteen persons.

-(c) Each application for affiliation shall be made in writing and shall be considered by the Executive Council which may either allow the application or place it before Congress which may, in the exercise of its proper discretion:
+- Each application for affiliation shall be made in writing and shall be considered at a meeting of the Executive Council which may either accept the application or place it before Congress which may, in the exercise of its proper discretion:

 - Elect the Applicant for affiliation.

-- Defer consideration of the application until next Congress OR
+- Defer consideration of the application until next Congress.

-- Any Association whose application for affiliation has been placed before Congress shall have the right to be represented there and to be heard before the application is determined.
+Any Association whose application for affiliation has been placed before Congress shall have the right to be represented there and to be heard before the application is determined.
 If the applicant Association decides not to make representations the debate by Congress and final decision can be made in the absence of the said applicant Association’s representative.

 - The Association concerned shall be furnished with the reason for the proposed disaffiliation and shall be given the opportunity of attending and stating its case if so desires.

-23. The Capitation Fee shall be paid to the Association Treasurer and these monies forwarded to the Federation Treasurer by December 31 each year and shall be calculated on the membership of the Association.
+22. The Capitation Fee, as per Article 21, shall be paid to the Association Treasurer and these monies forwarded to the Federation Treasurer by December 31 each year and shall be calculated on the membership of the Association.

 OFFICERS OF THE FEDERATION

-26. A Candidate to be eligible for office shall have fulfilled the following conditions:
+25. A Candidate to be eligible for office shall have fulfilled the following conditions

 - He or she shall have been a member of an Affiliated Association for at least the two preceding years.

-29. The Annual Congress of the Federation may on the proposal of the Executive Council or by the proposal of six or more Affiliated Associations admit to Life Vice-Presidency a person whom the Federation desires to honour because of having rendered signal service to the organization.
-The number of Life Vice-Presidents shall not at any time exceed two except in the case of the existing incumbents who will hold their offices during their lifetime.
+- The Annual Congress of the Federation may on the proposal of the Executive Council or by the proposal of six or more Affiliated Associations admit to Life Vice-Presidency a person whom the Federation desires to honour because of having rendered signal service to the organization.
+The number of Life VicePresidents shall not at any time exceed two except in the case of the existing incumbents who will hold their offices during their lifetime.

 OFFICE OF PRESIDENT

-- A President may not hold office for more than three successive years and may not be a candidate for election to the office of Vice-President for a period of five years following his/her period of Presidency.
+- A President may not hold office for more than three successive years and may not be a candidate for election to the office of either President or Vice-President for a period of five years following his/her period of Presidency.